ElenaCabelloYeves/mami-phageome-analysis/README.md

 # MAMI phageome analysis pipeline

-This repository contains the complete pipeline used in the analysis of the infant-maternal virome in the MAMI cohort, as described in [Paper title].
+This repository contains the complete pipeline used in the analysis of the infant-maternal phageome in the MAMI cohort, as described in [Paper title].

 ### Pipeline overview:
 1. Quality control and trimming